onep1xel/TheAccessAgency/content/work/accessible-content-guidelines.md

   content: |-
     **Sometimes you want a map or guidebook to step you though an unfamiliar or complex topic.**

-    That’s the idea behind the **Accessible Communications Guidelines** we created for local government agencies (LGAs) on behalf of the terrific team at [*Get Skilled Access*](https://getskilledaccess.com.au/).
+    That’s the idea behind the [**Accessible Communications Guidelines**](https://www.dtis.qld.gov.au/__data/assets/pdf_file/0008/1661318/Accessible-Communication-and-Brand-Guidelines-Dec-22-.pdf) we wrote for local government agencies (LGAs) on behalf of the terrific team at [*Get Skilled Access*](https://getskilledaccess.com.au/).

-    Contracted as part of the [*Queensland Accessible Tourism*](https://teq.queensland.com/au/en/industry/what-we-do/cruise_indigenous_nature_tourism/accessible-tourism) project, we provided a 50-page document outlining accessibility principles and considerations in simple terms.
+    Contracted as part of the Queensland Accessible Tourism project, we provided a 30-page document outlining accessibility principles and considerations in simple terms.
+It's delivered as part of a suite of [**Accessible Tourism resources**](https://www.dtis.qld.gov.au/tourism/accessible-tourism/accessible-tourism-toolkit).

     We documented best practice in digital accessibility with topics including communications workflow, producing accessible articles, undertaking a video and audio content, accessible publishing and reviewing content for good access.